LazZiya/TagHelpers/README.md

-# TagHelpers
+# LazZiya.TagHelpers
-Pagination, email and phone number tag helpers for ASP.NET Core 2.1 Razor projects
+Pagination, email and phone number tag helpers for ASP.NET Core 2.1 Razor projects.

+The projects main part is PagingTagHelper, email and phone number tag helpers are simply used to show validated email/phone number.

 ### Installation: